 Our teaching builds on careful baseline assessments carried out when children join the setting and progress within the phase is carefully planned for and tracked throughout the year.
-The practitioners assess the skills development of each child and record this in the electronic learning journals.
+The practitioners assess the skills and development of each child half termly and plan next steps accordingly.
 This assessment forms an important part of the future curriculum planning for each child.